lennseg/DynamicData/midterm/readme.md

 ##Troubleshooting

 I was having issues inputting text from the internet.
-In order for the database to generate the word count it has to be a clean text file or else it will display nothing.
-Another option for the database to work is if the user types the speech but that is very time consuming.
+In order for the database to work, is if the user inputs a clean text file or else it will display nothing.
+Another option for the database, is if the user types the speech but that is very time consuming.

 I also couldn't generate a chart because I can't control what the user will input.
-Chart.js only displays the data that is given not randomly.
+Chart.js only displays the data that is given, not randomly.
 Is there a solution for this?

 #Next Steps